-The FAA's Office of Environment and Energy (AEE) has developed the Aviation Environmental Design Tool (AEDT) as a software system designed to dynamically model aircraft performance in space and time to compute noise, emissions, and fuel consumption.
+The FAA's Office of Environment and Energy (AEE) has developed Aviation Environmental Design Tool (AEDT) as a software system designed to dynamically model aircraft performance in space and time to compute noise, emissions, and fuel consumption.
 A primary objective of the AEDT application is to help the analyst efficiently answer questions of interest about the environmental consequences of aviation activity.
 These environmental consequences are evaluated through metrics, many of which are defined by regulatory standards.
-AEDT has replaced the Emissions and Dispersion Modeling System (EDMS) as the preferred model for conducting airport emissions inventory and air quality analyses.
+AEDT version 2b replaces the Emissions and Dispersion Modeling System (EDMS) as the preferred model for conducting airport emissions inventory and air quality analyses.
 Further information can be found at the AEDT website, http://aedt.faa.gov/.

 As of March 2013, for estimating emissions from on-road mobile sources the Environmental Protection Agency (USEPA) requires the usage of the Motor Vehicle Emissions Simulator (MOVES) as a replacement for MOBILE.
-MOVES also adds the capability of modeling off-road mobile sources with the integration of NONROAD2008.
-Analysts are still permitted to use the standalone version of NONROAD2008 for regulatory purposes.
-It is recommended that analysts utilize the NONROAD2008 based data integrated into AEDT for modeling ground support equipment (GSE).
-For cases where construction activity needs to be modeled, the analyst can use the standalone version of NONROAD2008 or the integrated version within MOVES to generate emissions rates.
+MOVES2014, the current version, was released on October 7th, 2014.1 It is important to note there is a two year grace period ending on October 7th, 2016 during which analyses can be conducted utilizing the previous version, MOVES2010b.2 However, there are instances where MOVES2014 will be required to be used prior to the grace period expiration; this determination should be made through inter-agency coordination.3 MOVES2014 also adds the capability of modeling off-road mobile sources with the integration of NONROAD2008.
+Analysts are still permitted to use the standalone version of NONROAD2008 for regulatory purposes.3 Analysts should utilize the NONROAD2008 based data integrated into AEDT for modeling ground support equipment (GSE).
+For cases where a user defined GSE is needed, the analyst can use the standalone version of NONROAD2008 or the integrated version within MOVES2014.
+Please refer to Section 7.3 of AEDT 2b User Guide for more information on creating and importing user defined GSE into AEDT 2b.4

-The analyst is required to generate emissions inventories and/or AERMOD input files for onroad or off-road mobile sources (e.g., construction equipment) independently of AEDT when conducting airport analyses.
-AEDT includes the capability of creating roadway, parking facilities construction zones using the AEDT graphical user interface (GUI) and exporting "Links" for use as input with the MOVES model.
-AEDT reads MOVES/NONROAD generated annual emissions inventory data in a pre-defined format and helps the analyst generate an emissions inventory report.
-For dispersion modeling it is enough for the analyst to generate the control (CO) and source (SO) pathway information needed for AERMOD; AEDT parses the control and source path information, identifies the pollutant in CO pathway and merges the source pathway information to the AEDT generated AERMOD file for all aircraft and airport operations.
-This document discusses the methodology for preparing an emissions inventory generated by MOVES or NONROAD output to be merged to an AEDT emission inventory and how to prepare MOVES and NONROAD output data for AERMOD when conducting dispersion analysis.
-Please refer to the AEDT User Guide for more information on the capability for viewing on-road and non-road sources in the AEDT map interface.
+With the release of AEDT version 2b the analyst will be required to generate emissions inventories and/or AERMOD input files for on-road or off-road mobile sources (e.g., construction equipment) independently of AEDT when conducting airport analyses.
+Currently AEDT does not have the capability of managing data and modeling emissions associated with roadway segments, parking facilities, or construction activity.
+However AEDT includes the capability of importing an emission inventory generated by MOVES or NONROAD output and analyst generated AERMOD input files for dispersion modeling.
+In the former case AEDT reads the MOVES/NONROAD generated annual emissions inventory data in a pre-defined format and helps the analyst generate an emissions inventory report.
+For the latter case it is enough for the analyst to generate the control (CO) and source (SO) pathway information needed for AERMOD dispersion modeling; AEDT parses the control and source path information, identifies the pollutant in CO pathway and merges the source pathway information to the AEDT generated AERMOD file for all aircraft and airport operations.
+This document discusses the methodology for preparing an emissions inventory generated by MOVES or NONROAD output to be merged to an AEDT emission inventory, how to prepare MOVES and NONROAD output data for

+AERMOD when conducting dispersion analysis, and the capability for viewing on-road and non-road sources in the AEDT 2b map interface.